RoboJackets/robocup-software/doc/contributing.md

 Ensure you have a fork of the main repository and that you've cloned it onto your desktop.

-You now have a copy of your repository's master branch avaliable to you.
+You now have a copy of your repository's master branch available to you.
 When you have an idea of what you'd like to contribute, create a new branch before starting work.
 Assume you want to write some radio firmware, so you name your branch radioFirmware.